grailbio/rules_r/README.md

 triggering builds accordingly on each commit, is that R packages can be built and tested as part of one build system in multi-language monorepos.

 These rules are mature for production use.
-We use these rules internally at GRAIL to build 800+ R packages from CRAN and Bioconductor.
+These rules are used at GRAIL to build 800+ R packages from CRAN and Bioconductor.

 <a name="getting-started"></a>